 Maintaining Your Immigration Status in the U.S.

-International visitors to the U.S. must maintain their immigration status at all times while in the country, whether they have entered the U.S. in a short-stay business category (WB or B-1 status), as a student (F-1 or J-1 status), as a J-1 Exchange Visitor (J-1 status), or for temporary employment (TN, E-3, or H-1B status).
+International visitors to the U.S. must maintain their immigration status at all times while in the country, whether they have entered the U.S. in a short-stay business category (WB or B1 status), as a student (F-1 status), as a J-1 Exchange Visitor (J-1 status), or for temporary employment (H-1B or TN status).
 In all categories a person should maintain a valid passport at all times while in the U.S.

-Additionally, as each visa category has different requirements for maintaining immigration status while in the U.S., it is important that the international scholar/visitor to be aware for criteria that apply to their immigration status:
+Additionally, as each visa category has different requirements for maintaining immigration status while in the U.S., it important that the international scholar/visitor be aware of the criteria that applies to their individual immigration status.

-A person eligible to enter the U.S. in WB Visa Waiver status or in B-1 status may be admitted into the U.S. for a specific period of time and a specific activity.
-For a person in WB status, a U.S. Customs Officer (CBP) will stamp this date in their passport; for a person in B-1 status, the CBP Officer will stamp the date on the I-94 arrival/departure card that they issue to them when entering the U.S. To maintain immigration status in WB status a person must depart in the U.S. on or before the date specified; in B-1 status a person must either depart the U.S. by the date specified on their I-94 card or have applied to USCIS (U.S. immigration) to extend/or change their non-immigrant status before that date.
+A person eligible to enter the U.S. in WB Visa Wavier status or B-1 status may be admitted into the U.S. for a specific period of time and a specific activity.
+For a person in WB status or a B-1 status, a U.S. Customs & Border Protection (CBP) Officer will stamp the admitted until date in their passport and an electronic I-94 Arrival/Departure record will be issued.
+To maintain immigration status in WB status a person must depart in the U.S. on or before the date specified; in B-1 status, a person must either depart the U.S. by the date specified on their I-94 record or have applied to USCIS (U.S. Citizenship and immigration Services) to extend/or change their nonimmgratnt status before that date.

-A person entering the U.S. in F-1 student status may be admitted to pursue a full course of study at an approved academic institution in the U.S. F-1 students are admitted for the length of their academic program and any period of post completion work authorization granted them by USCIS (U.S. immigraion).
-When entering the country, a U.S. Customs Officer (CBP) will admit the student in F-1 status for “Duration of Status” which is noted as “D/S” on the F-1 I-20 Form and the I-94 arrival/departure card.
+A person entering the U.S. in F-1 student status may be admitted to pursue a full course of study at an approved academic institution in the U.S. F-1 students are admitted for the length of their academic program and any period of post completion work authorization.
+When entering the country, a U.S. Customs and Border Protection (CBP) Officer will admit the student in F-1 status for “Duration of Status” which is noted as “D/S” on the Form I-20 and an electronic I-94 Arrival/Departure record will be issued.
 When the student completes their academic program and any period of post completion work authorization, the student is allowed a 60 day grace period to depart the U.S.

 J-1 Exchange Visitor (J-1 Short-Term Scholar and J-1 Research Scholar)

-A person entering the U.S. under the J-1 Exchange Visitor program in J-1 Short-Term Scholar status may be admitted to pursue full-time research for up to 6 months; a person entering the U.S. in J-1 Research Scholar status may be admitted to pursue full-time research for up to 5 years.
-When entering the country, a U.S. Customs Officer (CBP) will admit the J-1 Exchange Visitor in J-1 status for “Duration of Status” which is noted as "D/S" on the J-1 DS-2019 Form and the I-94 arrival/departure card.
+A person entering the U.S. under the J-1 Exchange Visitor Program in J-1 Short-Term status may be admitted to pursue full-time research for up to 6 months; a person entering the U.S. in J-1 Research Scholar status may be admitted to pursue full-time research for up to 5 years.
+When entering the country, a U.S. Customs and Border Protection (CBP) Officer will admit the J-1 Exchange Visitor in J-1 status for “Duration of Status” which is noted on their passport and an electronic I-94 Arrival/Departure record will be issued.
 When the person completes their J-1 Exchange Visitor Program they are allowed a 30 day grace period to depart the U.S.

 A person entering the U.S. in H-1B employment status may be admitted for the length of their H-1B I-797 Approval Notice.
 H-1B status may be valid for up to 3 years and renewed for an additional 3 years at the employer’s request.
-When entering the country, a U.S. Customs Officer (CBP) may admit the H-1B employee until the end date listed on their H-1B I-797 Approval Notice and note this date on the person's I-94 arrival/departure card.
-At the end of a person’s H-1B employment, unlike other immigration categories, H-1B status unfortunately does not allow for a "grace period" to depart the U.S.; the regulations governing H-1B status require a person to either depart the U.S. by their last day of their H-1B employment or before the end of their employment have filed to change their non-immigrant status with USCIS (U.S. immigration) or filed to change H-1B employers. *When entering the U.S. in H-1B status a CBP Officer may at their discretion note a 10 day “grace period” for departure on the H-1B employee’s I-94 Arrival/Departure card.
-This applied only if the person completes the full duration of their H-1B employment.
+When entering the country, a U.S. Customs and Border Protection (CBP) Officer may admit the H-1B employee until the end date listed on their H-1B I-797 Approval Notice and note this date on the person I-94 Arrival/Departure record.
+At the end of a person’s H-1B employment, H-1B status may allow a10 day grace period to depart the U.S. *When entering the U.S. in H-1B status a CBP Officer may at their discretion note a 10 day “grace period” for departure on the H-1B employee’s I-94 Arrival and Departure record.
+This applies only if the person completes the full duration of their H-1B employment.
 This 10 day grace period is to prepare to depart the U.S.; during this time the H-1B employee is not authorized to continue working.

-If there are any questions about maintaining immigration status at Sanford Burnham Prebys Medical Discovery Institute and in the U.S., please contact SBP International Services.
+If there are any questions about maintaining immigration status at the Sanford Burnham Prebys Medical Discovery Institute and while in the U.S., please contact SBP International Services.

 Travel and Re-entry to the U.S.

-The international scholar/visitor should check that their immigration documents are valid prior to travel and that they will be valid upon re-entry to the U.S. Please note that a person’s passport should be valid at least 6 months in the future from the date they plan to re-enter the U.S. If it is valid less than 6 months the U.S. Customs Officer at the port-of-entry may at their discretion limit a person’s stay in the U.S. to the expiration date of their passport.
+The International scholar/visitor should check that their immigration documents are valid prior to travel and that they will be valid upon entry to the U.S. Please note that a person’s passport should be valid at least 6 months in the future from the date they plan to re-enter the U.S. If it is valid less than 6 months the U.S. Customs and Border Protection (SBP) Officer at the port-of-entry may at their discretion limit a person’s stay in the U.S. to the expiration date of their passport.

-If there are any questions about traveling in or outside of the U.S. and the documents required while sponsored by Sanford Burnham Prebys Medical Discovery Institute, please contact the SBP International Office.
+If there are any questions about traveling in or outside of the U.S. and the documents required while sponsored by the Sanford Burnham Prebys Medical Discovery Institute, please contact SBP International Services.

-Information contained on the International Services website is for the use of the SBP community and should not be used as the sole source of information for making decisions that may affect one’s legal status in the U.S..
+Information contained on the International Services website is for the use of the SBP community and should not be used as the sole source of information for making decisions that my affect one’s legal status in the U.S.